 Rental value is a good indicator of a town centre's health.
 If rental values are high it can be assumed that there is more demand for space and as a result the centre is performing well.
-If rental values are lower then it is likely that there is less demand and performance is not so good.
+If rental values are lower, then it is likely that there is less demand and performance is not so good.

-CBRE state in their paper 'UK Prime Rent and Yield, Q1 2015' that across the UK, prime rents for high street shops have been growing slowly (+0.27% for the quarter).
-However over the same period, prime rents in the East Midlands fell by 1.29%.
+CBRE state in their paper 'UK Prime Rent and Yield MarketView, Q4 2017' that across the UK, prime rents for high street shops have been growing (+2.7% for the year).
+Prime rents in the East Midlands grew by up to 1%.

-Rents within shopping centres, such as the Four Season's Shopping Centre, remained flat in the first quarter of 2015.
+Rents within shopping centres, such as the Four Season's Shopping Centre, reported an increase of 0.8%.

-Source: UK Prime Rent and Yield, Q1 2015.
-CBRE Research © 2015 CBRE Ltd.
+Source: UK Prime Rent and Yield MarketView, Q4 2017.
+CBRE Research © 2017 CBRE Ltd.

-Retail rents will vary within a centre, however by using or Zone A values it is possible to compare Mansfield town centre with other centres in the area.
+Retail rents will vary within a centre, however by using Zone A values it is possible to compare Mansfield town centre with other centres in the area.
 Widely used in the property sector, Zone A rents are worked out using the first 6 metres of a shops depth.
 The table below illustrates Zone A rental values (£ per sqm) in Mansfield town centre and a number of surrounding centres.
 Please note that this is the most up-to-date information available to us at the time of publication.